ShuxiChen/Data-Analytics-Course-Projects/Statistical Methods and Data Analysis/ANOVA/README.md

 When conducting multiple t-tests, the more comparisons you make, the more likely to find some statistically significant results just by chance (Type I errors).

 ANOVA is more robust by considering the overall pattern of group means.

+#### Assumptions

+1. Normality: Observations are normally distrubuted.
+2. Independence: observations are independent
+3. Equal variances: same variance for each treatment or factor level.

 #### Termonologies